sidwebworks/typescript-workshop/src/pages/tuples-and-enums.md

 }
 ```

-They will be treated as regular number values instead, same as doing
+They will be treated as numbers instead, same as doing

 ```ts
 enum KeyCodes {